All of your personal questions regarding birth control and sexual health answered here.

 How can I get into BC4U?

 It’s easy!
-You can schedule an appointment online or just give us a call at 720-777-2248.
+You can start a video visit with us online or just give us a call at 720-777-2248.

 What if I need a pregnancy test or Plan B right away?